prototype74/HyperUBot/README.md

 HyperUBot works with Windows, MacOS, Linux and Termux (although it's kinda the same as Linux).
 Right now, Heroku is not supported!

-I recommend using Ubuntu 18.04 or 20.04.
-As it's setup is a lot easier.
+We recommend using Ubuntu 18.04 or 20.04, as it's setup is a lot easier.

 ## How to configure it